smsilva/ansible-wildfly/README.md

 Role Name
 =========

-Installs a WildFly Instance with default configuration.
+Install a WildFly Instance with default configuration.

 Requirements
 ------------